Midlands Bat Conference

 - Five minute bat group spotlight sessions will be scheduled between the main talks during the day

-- A Priorities Discussion Session for Bat Conservation in the Midlands
+- A Priorities Discussion Session for Bat Conservation in the Midlands.
+The priorities raised, their responses during the session and further updated information if applicable can be read here.

 There was a choice of 90 minute workshops including:

 - Bats and buildings (Chris Smith)